schmaustech/agent-installer-blog/README.md

 * Can be automated with third party tools
 * User-friendly interface based on the Assisted Installer

-## Getting Familiar with Agent-bBased OpenShift Installer
+## Getting Familiar with Agent-Based OpenShift Installer

 Workflow